Updated on September 20, 2021

 Weekend Screening Locations

-There will be active screening locations at the Queen Street site.
+There will be three active screening locations at the Queen Street site on weekends and holidays.

 Please continue to check this page or the @CAMHnews Twitter account for updates for patients and families of CAMH.